 4. First Aid and Prepping

-With our wacky weather and all the craziness in the world, everyone should know basic first aid skills and be prepared for disasters.
+With our wacky weather and all the craziness in the world, especially over the past year, everyone should know basic first aid skills and be prepared for disasters.
+This may include finding food sources other than their own gardens.
+Hunting for wild game is an example.

 These skills may include: